-Are you ready to make a long piece of binding and finish the edges of your quilt?
-Quilt Binding can be an easy, fun process you can complete in a day on your home sewing machine so your quilt can be used and enjoyed.
+Are you ready to bind your quilt by machine?
+Quilt Binding is the final process of finishing the edges of your quilt so it can be used and enjoyed.
 I've created a three part quilting tutorial to guide you through every step of the process.

 The steps to quilt binding by machine: